komish/pod-suffix-injector/README.md

 Controller logic is functional, in-cluster assets (RBAC, etc) have not been tested.

-To use, run the controller and then create pods (with an controller reference) with the label `inject-pod-suffix: "true"`.
+To use, run the controller using `make run` and then create pods (with a controller reference) with the label `inject-pod-suffix: "true"`.

 Ex: